Chyawanprash and Yoga

 Collectively, these ingredients work together to kindle agni and ojas to support and detoxify the entire physiology, opening energy channels for prana to flow freely.

-In addition, PIOR Living Chyawanprash is high in life force.
+In addition, PIOR Living Chyawanprash is naturally high in life force.
 Informed by the ancient Vedic system, each ingredient is sustainably sourced, harvested with the seasons, minimally processed and used with intention.
 This results in live food filled with high vibrations that facilitate prana replenishment.

 Slowly consume 1-2 teaspoons of Chyawanprash before practice.
 To make use of the maximum prana available each day, consume between 4 a.m. and sunrise.